 - In the original draft, it was Vampire Princess Miyu.
-But then Cyber Commander was tipped off as to where the name came from (the card was a Contest Winner Cameo, so he wasn't the one who'd named it) and renamed it to avoid accusation of plagiarism.
+But then Occam Razor was tipped off as to where the name came from (the card was a Contest Winner Cameo, so he wasn't the one who'd named it) and renamed it to avoid accusation of plagiarism.

 - Prisoner Exchange: After a member of Fortunado's gang is captured by the school's headmaster(which would be bad for him, as he might talk) a very grim version of this occurs.
 Sersei is challenged to an Orichalcos Duel and loses, and the villains demand the prisoner's release in exchange for her soul.
 The headmaster agrees, and while the villains do keep their word, it leads to another Orichalcos Duel involving Jason (which, incidentally, is where Jason is chosen by Timaeus, the first Legendary Knight to appear.)